dceoy/ansible-bcl2fastq/README.md

 $ ansible-playbook -i hosts bcl2fastq.yml
 ```

-Docker mode pulls [dceoy/bcl2fastq](https://hub.docker.com/r/dceoy/bcl2fastq/) image in a run if it does not exist.
+Docker-based mode pulls [dceoy/bcl2fastq](https://hub.docker.com/r/dceoy/bcl2fastq/) image in a run if it does not exist.